skyssolutions/lynxchan/src/be/Readme.md

 * `maxFiles`(Number): maximum amount of files on each post.
 Defaults to 3.
 * `defaultBanMessage`: default ban message to be used for banned content when the person applying the ban does not submit a message.
 Defaults to the `miscDefaultBanMessage` entry on the language pack.
 * `disableAccountCreation`(Boolean): disables account creation for users.
-* `restrictBoardCreation`(Boolean): disables board creation for users with global role greater than 1.
+* `boardCreationRequirement`(Number): minimum global role required for board creation.
 * `logPageSize`(Number): amount of log entries to be displayed at once.
 Defaults to 50.
 * `defaultAnonymousName`: Default anonymous name if none is set for the board.
 Defaults to the `miscDefaultAnonymous` entry on the language pack.
 * `topBoardsCount`(Number): amount of boards to be listed in the top boards.
 Defaults to 25.